ArtHitParade

 Until the second world war and a little beyond, the use of stainless steel is exceptional in the high-end wristwatches made by Patek Philippe.
 Owners identify luxury with gold or platinum.
 Steel watches are produced on special request from customers who fear some wearing related to their own heavy use.

-The 1518 in stainless steel are extremely rare : only four are known.
-This is not really surprising : we must indeed recognize some contradiction between the need for a perpetual calendar and the fear of wear.
+The 1518 in stainless steel is extremely rare : only four units are known.
+This rarity is logical : we must indeed recognize some contradiction between the need for a perpetual calendar and the fear of wear.

 Perpetual Calendar